ProsperWorks/copper-sdk/docs/CONFIGURATION.md

 You probably need to click the small icon in right most of your browser's address bar and click allow run unsafe script.

 #### verifyServer
-This is allowing you to verify your parent frame is actually prosperworks.
+This is allowing you to verify your parent frame is actually copper.
 Please see more deatils in [Secure Example](./EXAMPLES.html#secure-example)